Skip to main content

 5. Keep textbooks at home when possible.

 6. Check your child’s planner each day and make sure he/she is writing homework each day.
-If homework is not noted, ask him to check the teacher’s website, or ask the teacher the next day, then follow-through to make sure homework is written.
+If homework is not noted, ask him to check the teacher’s website or ask the teacher the next day, then follow through to make sure homework is written.
 Encourage him to keep a daily to-do list, and teach him to prioritize by dividing tasks into two groups: Important (do it now!) and Less Important (do it anytime).
 Go over the next day's schedule together every night.

 7. Prepare for the next day.
 As your child packs his backpack each evening, make sure that homework is in its folder and that everything he'll need - violin, sneakers, lunch money - is ready to go in the morning.
-Reserve a shelf or cabinet by the front door for items that your child takes to school every day.
+Reserve a shelf or cabinet by the front door for items your child takes to school daily.
 Hang a hook underneath for a backpack or sports bag.

 Additional Information and tips on organization and study skills